poshAJ/PoshToolbox/docs/New-IPSubnet.md

 ## DESCRIPTION

-The `New-IPSubnet` cmdlet creates an IPSubnet object that represents a set of IP addresses.
+The `New-IPSubnet` function creates an IPSubnet object that represents a set of IP addresses.

 ## EXAMPLES